Andy-Big/MKS-DLP-alter/README.md

 **Added/changed:**
 + Add current height in printing progress.
 * Fixed UV-LCD initialization.
+* Now, when switching to a screensaver, power consumption is reduced as much as possible, to less than 0.8 watts.

 **To do in the near future:**
 1. Changing parameters during printing - exposure time, elevation and lifting speed, etc.